 Although this can happen with the very next breath, the process of actually becoming a loving person generally doesn't just happen.
 It is a Practice.
 (Erich Fromm characterized it as an art in his classic work, The Art of Loving.)
 True Love takes commitment, time, and effort.
 Like any discipline, it takes knowledge and understanding -- and patience.
 I hope to still be Practicing with my final breath.

 Cultivating True Love

 In the Brahmavihara Practices of Buddhism, True Love is presented as having four qualities: kindness, compassion, sympathetic joy, and equanimity.
-Known as the Four Immeasurables (or Divine Abodes, Boundless Abodes, Sublime States), each of these "sublime qualities" can be explored and developed in deep and lasting ways on the meditation cushion -- and the results will effect our thoughts, words, and actions in the course of our day to day lives as well.
+Known as the Four Immeasurables (or Divine Abodes, Boundless Abodes, Sublime States), each of these "sublime qualities," our Connection to this essential core of our being can be explored and developed in deep and lasting ways on the meditation cushion -- and the results will effect our thoughts, words, and actions in the course of our day to day lives as well.

 These mental recitations are not the same as affirmations or self-hypnosis.
 Although a major part of one's attention is focused on the statements that articulate one's aspirations, some of one's attention is also focused on what actually occurs in one's body and emotions.
 Although feelings of the goodwill may immediately emerge, they may not -- especially in cases where one is attempting to extend kindness and compassion to those who we find challenging.